Whiteknight/CastIron/docs/mapping.md

 1. If the property or parameter is a supported collection type, all columns with a matching name will be mapped
 1. If the name of the property or parameter name matches, those columns will be mapped first
 1. Otherwise, if the property is tagged with the `ColumnAttribute`, and the `ColumnAttribute.Name` property matches columns (case insensitive), those columns will be mapped
-1. Otherwise, if the property or parameter is tagged with the `UnnamedColumnsAttribute`, any unnamed columns will be mapped, using the same rules about number of columns and scalars vs collections listed above.
+1. Otherwise, if the property or parameter is tagged with the `UnnamedColumnsAttribute`, any unnamed columns will be mapped, using the same rules about number of columns and scalars vs collections listed above (Notice that some DB providers don't support this option).
 1. If the type of the property is `object`, the property will be mapped as a scalar if there is only one matching column, and will be mapped as `object[]` if there are multiple matching columns.
-1. If the type of the property is a supported dictionary type or a custom child object type, the name of the property will be used as a prefix to match column names and the mapper will recurse using that name prefix.
+1. If the type of the property is a supported dictionary type or a custom child object type, the name of the property will be used as a prefix to match column names and the mapper will recurse using that name prefix, with a default separator of `"_"`.

 It is possible to provide mappings which use other behaviors, but CastIron does not supply any of these (yet). `ColumnAttribute.Order` and `ColumnAttribute.TypeName` are not currently supported.